 About MRO

 The Magdalena Ridge Consortium Inc. was formed in January 1996 and the first design for the observatory was commissioned in 2000.
-In July 2004, a memorandum of agreement was signed with the Cavendish Laboratory of the University of Cambridge, UK for the design of Magdalena Ridge Observatory Interferometer (MROI).
+In July 2004, a memorandum of agreement was signed with the Cavendish Laboratory of the University of Cambridge for the design of Magdalena Ridge Observatory Interferometer (MROI).

 The MRO consists of two major facilities: an operational 2.4-meter fast-tracking telescope (2.4-meter telescope) and Magdalena Ridge Observatory Interferometer (MROI), a ten-element optical/infrared interferometer, under construction.
 The mission of the observatory is to support: